AIRCentre/julia-web-app-example/README.md

 ENV JULIA_REVISE "off"
 ENV EARLYBIND "true"

-# Define the command to run the Genie app when the container starts
+# Define the command to run the application when the container starts
 CMD ["julia", "--project", "app.jl"]
 ```